alphaminmax/Workspace-One-to-Azure-Intune-Migration-Toolkit-MVP-Edition/README.md

-# Workspace One to Azure/Intune Migration Toolkit
+# Workspace One to Azure/Intune Migration Toolkit - MVP Edition

-A comprehensive PowerShell-based solution for migrating devices from VMware Workspace One to Microsoft Intune/Azure AD, including tools for migration verification, connectivity testing, script validation, and automated migration processes.
-Designed for enterprise-grade silent deployment with non-admin execution capabilities.
+A streamlined PowerShell-based solution for migrating devices from VMware Workspace One to Microsoft Intune/Azure AD.
+This MVP (Minimum Viable Product) edition focuses on core migration functionality without enterprise overhead.

+## MVP Approach

+This toolkit follows an MVP approach that:

+1. **Focuses on Core Functionality**: Prioritizes essential migration components
+2. **Simplifies Deployment**: Reduces complexity for quick implementation
+3. **Enables Fast Iterations**: Allows for rapid testing and improvement cycles
+4. **Provides Foundation**: Establishes a base for future feature expansion

+For comprehensive details about the MVP approach, see [MVP Migration Guide](docs/MVP-Migration-Guide.md).

 ## Overview